Description

 Growth Habit & Climate

 Thornless Gooseberry is a woody shrub that forms a bush-like shape with multiple upright stems.
-It can be grown unsupported or trained vertically or flat against a wall, fence, or trellis, making it an excellent choice for gardeners with limited space.
+It can be grown unsupported or trained vertically or flat against a wall, fence, or trellis, offering flexible options for all garden sizes and styles.

 It performs best in cool, temperate, and arid climates, especially where winter temperatures fall below 0°C. Cold winters are essential for dormancy and fruiting.
 In warmer or dry areas, provide afternoon shade and consistent moisture.